-The successful bidders will describe their efforts to ensure workforce diversity and inclusion in the recruiting, hiring, and retention of staff and volunteers who are from or have had experience working with peers and other identified individuals served in this initiative.
-Additionally, the successful bidders will ensure that there is a training strategy related to diversity, inclusion, cultural competence, and the reduction of disparities in access, quality, and treatment outcomes for the target population.
-The trainings will include education about implicit bias, diversity, recruitment, creating inclusive work environments, and providing languages access services.
+The successful bidder shall describe their efforts to ensure workforce diversity and inclusion in the recruiting, hiring, and retention of staff who are from or have had experience working with target population and other identified individuals served in this initiative.
+Additionally, the successful bidder shall ensure that there is a training strategy related to diversity, inclusion, cultural competence, and the reduction of disparities in access, quality, and outcomes for the target population.
+The trainings shall include education about implicit bias, diversity, recruitment, creating inclusive work environments, and providing languages access services.